NetApp/ez-rancher/README.md

 https://<IP of primary node>.nip.io
 ```

-This URL allow you to start using the Rancher UI right away, eliminating the need to configure DNS manually.
+This URL allow you to start using Rancher right away, eliminating the need to configure DNS manually.

 ## Getting Started